1. Fulfill Eligibility Criteria

 If we have any questions or issues with your application, we’ll email you further instructions and direction.

-For each certification, a specified percentage of applications are randomly selected for audit after payment has been submitted.
+For each certification, a specified percentage of applications are randomly selected for audit.
 PMI conducts application audits to confirm the experience and/or education documented on certification applications.
 The purpose of the audit is to enhance the credibility of the certification program and of the certification holders.

 Program Management Professional (PgMP)® and Portfolio Management Professional (PfMP)® applications include an additional step of panel review.
 Once we have completed the initial review, a panel of PMI certification holders will evaluate your experience summaries to confirm your qualification.